sabrina2712/Collection/Programming Basics/Guides/Callback-functions.md

 console.log(filteredUsers); // [ 'Albert', 'Jessica', 'Alejandra' ]
 ```

 I hope this helps to show you the power of callbacks.
-Once you get used to callbacks like this (Array methods) they fell much more natural.
+Once you get used to callbacks like this (Array methods) they feel much more natural.
 If I would give you a list of names and the task to create a new list with all the names that are longer the 4 characters you would not need to think about:

 - Loop over each name
 - Add name to new list